 She put a hand on his forehead and said gently.

 “If you’re not feeling well, we can postpone…”

-But before she could finish, he slammed a hand on the kitchen counter and yelled.
+But before she could finish, he slammed a hand on the kitchen counter, which made her jump, and yelled.

-Causing her to jump and scream.
-Jack felt like the house and the book were standing over his shoulder pushing on him and he had to close his eyes and take a few long breaths before he could find words again.
+Jack felt like the house and the book stood over his shoulder, and pushed on his mind.
+So, that he had to close his eyes and take a few long breaths before he could find words again.

 “I’m, I’m sorry.
 I’ve had a shitty day at work, which isn’t your fault, and really what I really want is to go out with you, and have a lovely dinner, and some wine and end this day nicely with the person I love. … I didn’t mean to yell.”

 He opened his eyes to look at her, and forced his shoulders to drop.

 “Would you like to have dinner with me tonight?”

 She smiled a little nervously, desperate to know what had happened at work that had put him on edge, but also not wanting to stoke a dying fire, said.